Vikms95/js-top-weatherapp/planning/notes.md

   - Get a song/playlist randomly based on the weather value via the Spotify API
   - Display loading icon while the data is retrieved and displayed

-  - Displaying weather of a city taken from form input
+  - x Displaying weather of a city taken from form input
+  - Display date with date-fns library
   - Display city name, weather, temperature(F/C), feels like, chance of rain, wind speed daily and hourly changes in the future
   - Display an icon next to each value